Daytona International Speedway: Construction

 The city commission agreed to lease the 447 acre parcel of land adjacent to Daytona Beach Municipal Airport to France's corporation for $10,000 a year over a 50-year period.
 France then began working on building funding for the project and found support from a Texas oil millionaire, Clint Murchison, Sr. Murchison lent France $600,000 along with the construction equipment necessary to build the track.
 France also secured funding from Pepsi-Cola, General Motors designer Harley Earl, a second mortgage on his home and selling 300,000 stock shares to local residents.
 Ground broke on construction of the 2.500 mi speedway on November 25, 1957.

-France obtained the funding from Pepsi-Cola after first contacting the Coca-Cola company for funds.
-Coca-Cola refused, saying that construction would never be complete in time for France's desired date for the first race at the speedway.
-Pepsi-Cola gave him the funds immediately, and as a result, France refused to serve Coca-Cola as a concession at Daytona and all other NASCAR tracks he owned until Coca-Cola was named the "Official Soft Drink of NASCAR" in 1998.

 To build the high banking, crews had to excavate over a million square yards of soil from the track's infield.
 Because of the high water table in the area, the excavated hole filled with water to form what is now known as Lake Lloyd, named after Joseph "Sax" Lloyd, one of the original six members of the Daytona Beach Speedway Authority.
 (The lake was stocked with 65,000 fish, and France arranged speedboat races on it.)
 22 tons of lime mortar had to be brought in to form the track's binding base, over which asphalt was laid.
 Because of the extreme degree of banking, Moneypenny had to come up with a way to pave the incline.
 He connected the paving equipment to bulldozers anchored at the top of the banking.
 This allowed the paving equipment to pave the banking without slipping or rolling down the incline.
 Moneypenny subsequently patented his construction method and later designed Talladega Superspeedway and Michigan International Speedway.
 By December 1958, France had begun to run out of money and relied on race ticket sales to complete construction.
 He also received a substantial sum of money from the Pepsi company after attempting to obtain the money to finish construction from the Coca-Cola Company and being turned down.
 For years from when the track opened to France's death, France never allowed Coca-Cola to be sold as a concession at any of the tracks he owned as a result.